Digital Health Works Insights

 A serious committee-ready package should usually include:

-- A concise statement of the problem being solved.
+- a concise statement of the problem being solved

-- The target patient or workflow context.
+- the target patient, procedure, department, or workflow context

-- Evidence of clinical benefit or operational improvement.
+- evidence of clinical benefit or operational improvement

-- A budget-impact or ROI view that matches the institution's language.
+- a budget-impact or ROI view that matches the institution's language

-- Implementation requirements, including training and support.
+- implementation requirements, including training and support

-- Security or data-handling information if software is involved.
+- security or data-handling information if software is involved

-- Contracting or supplier-onboarding readiness.
+- contracting or supplier-onboarding readiness

-- A clear account of what changes in the workflow after adoption.
+- a clear account of what changes in the workflow after adoption

 This is where many commercialization efforts either become concrete or stall.